Fed Disappoints; Silver Cheapens versus Gold

-Premiums on pre-1965 (aka "Junk") silver continued to rise last week as available inventories shrunk.
+Premiums on pre-1965 silver, otherwise referred to as junk silver, continued to rise last week as available inventories shrunk.
 Money Metals Exchange expects to have to stop taking new orders for half dollars this week, unless we can find additional supply.
 Buyers of dimes and quarters can expect significant lead times -- especially for larger orders.

 Falling silver prices make the holders of the 90% silver coins reluctant to sell, preferring to wait for higher prices.
-The best way to obtain silver right now is by purchasing .999 silver rounds and bars -- there are no delays, and prices are low.
+The best way to obtain silver right now is by purchasing .999 silver rounds and cheap silver bars for sale -- there are no delays, and prices are low.

 Gold:Silver Ratio Continues to Climb